-Determination of the Deduction: Amount of capital committed as initial investmen that qualifies as contributed during the taxable year (From the certification issued by the PEF- or FEP-PR) 9 2.
-Applicable percentage: If the investment was in a PEF, enter 30% If the investment was in a PEF-PR, enter 60% % Amount of deduction for initial investment contributed during the year (Multiply line 1 by the applicable percentage on line 2) . \$ 4.
-Amount of deduction not claimed in previous years 5.
-Total deduction for investment in a PEF or PEF-PR (Add lines 3 and 4) . \$ Deduction Limitation: 6.
-Net income (Subtract line 48 and 49, Part VI from line 29, Part I. If the sum of lines 48 and 49, Part VI is more than line 29, Part I, enter zero) \$ 7.
-Applicable percentage: If the investment was in a PEF, enter 15% If the investment was in a PEF-PR, enter 30% Maximum amount allowable as deduction (Multiply line 6 by the applicable percentage on line 7) 9.
+Determination of the Deduction: 1.
+Amount of capital committed as initial investment that qualifies as contributed during the taxable year (From the certification issued by the PEF or FEP-PR) \$ 2.
+Applicable percentage: If the investment was in a PEF, enter 30% If the investment was in a PEF-PR, enter 60% % 3.
+Amount of deduction for initial investment contributed during the year (Multiply line 1 by the applicable percentage on line 2) \$ 4.
+Amount of deduction not claimed in previous years \$ 5.
+Total deduction for investment in a PEF or PEF-PR (Add lines 3 and 4) \$ Deduction Limitation: 6.
+Net income (Subtract line 49 and 50, Part VI from line 29, Part I. If the sum of lines 49 and 50, Part VI is more than line 29, Part I, enter zero) \$ 7.
+Applicable percentage: If the investment was in a PEF, enter 15% If the investment was in a PEF-PR, enter 30% % 8.
+Maximum amount allowable as deduction (Multiply line 6 by the applicable percentage of line 7) \$ 9.
 Allowable deduction on this return (Enter the smaller between lines 5 and 8.
-Transfer this amount to line 50, Part VI of the return) ÷ \$
+Transfer this amount to line 51, Part VI of the return) \$